 Here, he actually, puts the discussion of the main theme of the show into hypothetical, yet very relatable, stories that children get told.
 But his discussion of types of stories is what fascinates me.
 Stories of empathy and fear proliferate everywhere in our world.
 These stories help define our environment in very material ways.
 For example, there were scientific studies done that showed that children who grew up reading Harry Potter exhibited more empathy.
-"For decades it's been known that an effective means of improving negative attitudes and prejudices between differing groups of people is through intergroup contact – particularly through contact between “in-groups,” or a social group to which someone identifies, and “out-groups,” or a group they don’t identify with or perceive as threatening.
-Even reading short stories about friendship between in- and out-group characters is enough to improve attitudes toward stigmatized groups in children. " In Harry Potter, the differing groups are the muggles, half-bloods, and pure bloods.
-And in the end, Dumbledore's politics of love and hope overcome Voldemort's divisive politics of fear.
+“For decades it’s been known that an effective means of improving negative attitudes and prejudices between differing groups of people is through intergroup contact – particularly through contact between “in-groups,” or a social group to which someone identifies, and “out-groups,” or a group they don’t identify with or perceive as threatening.
+Even reading short stories about the friendship between in- and out-group characters are enough to improve attitudes toward stigmatized groups in children.”
+In Harry Potter, the differing groups are the muggles, half-bloods, and purebloods.
+And in the end, Dumbledore’s politics of love and hope overcome Voldemort’s divisive politics of fear.

-But it is not just hearing stories that is important to our human nature; the stories we tell are equally important.
+But it is not just hearing stories that are important to our human nature; the stories we tell are equally important.
 And these stories can be found in all parts of our life.
 For example, I have written before that the power of narrative is important in startup culture and brand identity.
 But today I want to give examples of stories that we tell our employees and colleagues.
-Some stories are stories of fear: you better hit this deadline or there will be consequences; you better not disagree with my strategy or I will ostracize you; don't speak up if you see a process that is wrong; the work you did is terrible or has these flaws.
-Forbes identifies people who operate in this way as "fear-based managers."
+Some stories are stories of fear: you better hit this deadline or there will be consequences; you better not disagree with my strategy or I will ostracize you; don’t speak up if you see a process that is wrong; the work you did is terrible or has these flaws.
+Forbes identifies people who operate in this way as “fear-based managers.”

 People misunderstand what the term “fear-based manager” means.
 It’s true that these managers wield a big stick and use it to club their employees into submission.
 They use fear to control people instead of trusting their teammates and inspiring them to do great things.